CeetronSolutions/resinsight-tutorials/README.md

 https://resinsight.org/

 ## Tutorials introduction
-Each tutorial is described in a textfile.
+Each tutorial is described in a text file.
 A suggested solution to some of the concepts in the tutorial is available as a ResInsight project file.

 ## How to use the tutorial project files